The Bankrate promise

-It may sound similar, but overdraft protection is different from automatic overdrafts.
-With automatic overdrafts, your bank covers any overdraft on your behalf by automatically loaning you the money and making the payment.
+It may sound similar to automatic overdrafts, but overdraft protection is different in that your bank covers any overdraft on your behalf by automatically loaning you the money and making the payment.
 With overdraft protection, the bank will transfer money from another linked account to cover an overdrawn amount.

 Note that the linked account generally has to be with the same institution.
-Some banks will still charge a fee for using overdraft protection.
+Some banks, however, will still charge a fee for using overdraft protection.

 5. Keep a cushion balance

-Try keeping a little extra in your account to cover those forgotten or unexpected charges.
+Try keeping a little extra money in your account to cover those forgotten or unexpected charges.